The Holidays, a Great Time to Discuss Estate Planning

 - Include all family members.
 If possible, include family members who couldn’t make it in person via video chat or conference call.

 - Explain the purpose.
-Let the family know that talking about estate planning issues is important because you love them and want to ensure they’re cared for after your death.
+Let the family know that talking about estate planning issues is important.
+You love them and want to ensure they’re cared for after your death.

 - Ask loved ones which items hold sentimental value.
 This can help you decide how to distribute your smaller assets—particularly those with little economic value.
 This question can help keep positive family memories at the forefront of the discussion.